collapsed-stacks/startups/questions/12582/reporting-back-expenses-after-investment.md

 - tagged: `funding`, `investment`, `investors`, `finance`
 - score: 2

-<p>A scenario I'm curious about.
-Imagine a company that has secured its first investment, which will be used to fund people and purchase hardware needed to proceed.</p>
+A scenario I'm curious about.
+Imagine a company that has secured its first investment, which will be used to fund people and purchase hardware needed to proceed.

-<p>From the investors point of view, will they want to know what is being purchased?
-If so, do they typically want just a high level summary, or the amount and usage, or a breakdown of each specific item and its cost?</p>
+From the investors point of view, will they want to know what is being purchased?
+If so, do they typically want just a high level summary, or the amount and usage, or a breakdown of each specific item and its cost?

-<p>I'm not suggesting anything should be hidden - but I'm genuinely curious as to what the expectation is and how much information should be reported back.</p>
+I'm not suggesting anything should be hidden - but I'm genuinely curious as to what the expectation is and how much information should be reported back.

 ## Answer 12583